Book of Mormon Nuggets

 One of the first examples of the ancient writing system of the Hittites was found in inscriptions on lead scrolls found at Assur (Cyrus H. Gordon, Forgotten Scripts, New York: Basic Books, 1968, p.
 88).
 Interestingly, versions of Hittite were written both in cuneiform and hieroglyphs (Gordon, p.
 95).
 Royal seals (ca. 1400-1200 B.C.) were "written in hieroglyphs, sometimes accompanied by a cuneiform version" (Gordon, p.
 95).
 An ancient language appearing in two different written forms, including one using hieroglyphs, is analogous to the later practice of writing Hebrew not only in its original alphabetic form, but also the "reformed Egyptian" version mentioned as a second system in the Book of Mormon.

 There is one source that I feel must be considered by anyone seeking to understand the relationship between the Book of Mormon and ancient practices regarding writing on metal, preserving sacred records, and other practices regarding treasured documents.
 I refer to John A. Tvedtnes, The Book of Mormon and Other Hidden Books (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 2000).
-This 266-page book explores and documents numerous ancient practices that show Joseph Smith's account of the coming forth of the Book of Mormon to be on remarkably solid - if not sacred - ground.
+This 266-page book, now available free online, explores and documents numerous ancient practices that show Joseph Smith's account of the coming forth of the Book of Mormon to be on remarkably solid--if not sacred--ground.
 Tvedtnes demonstrates thorough scholarship as he explores numerous ancient practices consistent with the Book of Mormon, such as the concept of hidden records, sealed books, storing records in boxes, mountain repositories, and so forth.

 In his chapter, "Hiding Records in Stone Boxes," Tvedtnes discusses many examples of interest to students of the Book of Mormon.
 Examples include a granite box in Alexandria, Egypt, which held writings of a Greek author, a scroll found in a stone box in western Peloponnesus of Greece, a marble chest that in Mesenia in Greece that an archeologist suggested could have been "a library box," and documents in an unknown script from an ancient stone chest inside a tomb (the documents were acquired by the Jordanian government in 1970) (see Tvedtnes, pp. 38-39).
 Tvedtnes also explores the many relationships between the Apocalypse of Paul, whose preface claims that it was discovered in the fourth century in a stone box buried beneath a house in Tarsus, found when a young man followed the instructions he received from an angel (see the discussion of the Syriac version, pp. 99-100 and the appendix, "The Book of Mormon and the Apocalypse of Paul," by Steven W. Booras, pp. 183-194, who observes that the document was "inscribed" according to one source, possibly referring to being written on metal plates).